vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 ```[html]
 <template>
-  Hello vComet!
+  Hello eon!
 </template>
 ```

-3. Add `<script>` tag, this is where we will register the behaviour of our element by calling vcomet.element function.
+3. Add `<script>` tag, this is where we will register the behaviour of our element by calling eon.element function.

 ```[html]
 <script>
-  vcomet.element("my-element");
+  eon.element("my-element");
 </script>
 ```